zacharycohn/acqstack-journeymap/_pages/external-clients/evaluation.md

 title: Proposal Evaluation
 ---

-### How long does this process usually take?
-1-3 weeks, depending on type of solicitation, number of bidders, and whether there are oral interviews..

 ### What happens in this stage?
 TTS and the client team forms an Technical Evaluation Panel or Board (TEP).
 This panel should be briefed by the TTS CO and NCR CO about how to properly do the evaluation and what to avoid doing to ensure compliance with all rules and regulations.